Icinga/icinga2/doc/7-icinga-template-library.md

 > **Note**
 >
-> Percentage based thersholds can be used by adding a '%' to your threshold.
+> Percentage based thresholds can be used by adding a '%' to the threshold
-> But keep in mind memory\_win\_unit is applied before the calculation.
+> value.
+Keep in mind that memory\_win\_unit is applied before the
+> value is calculated.

 Custom attributes: